 - Start by using the safest solvent available for the job.
-Request a Safety Data Sheet (SDS) from the manufacturer of your solvent (check with Eric Franklin or Environmental Health & Safety to see if that information is already in the school's SDS library) and note the permissible exposure limit (PEL), which is an OSHA measurement of how much solvent can be used without adverse health effects. - Familiarize yourself with the possible side effects that can result from long-and short-term exposure to the solvents you use. - Do not use solvents to wash your hands.
+Read the Safety Data Sheet (SDS) and note the permissible exposure limit (PEL), which is an OSHA measurement of how much solvent can be used without adverse health effects. - Familiarize yourself with the possible side effects that can result from long-and short-term exposure to the solvents you use. - Do not use solvents to wash your hands.
 Solvents can transport chemicals through your skin, remove the protective oily barrier from your skin allowing chemicals to be directly absorbed through your skin or reduce the molecule size of a toxin making them easier to be absorbed.
 Baby oil may be used safely to remove oil-based media from the hands, followed by soap and water. - Do not paint directly with your fingers-if you do get paint on your hands, be sure to clean under your nails when finished. - Use the smallest amount of solvent that will get the job done. - Do not store solvents near a heat source.
 Note the flash point on the label and check the SDS to determine a safe storage location. - Use solvent-resistant gloves, aprons, or goggles to prevent contact.
 ALWAYS wear goggles when pouring a liquid. - Good ventilation is the key to safe solvent use. - Do not eat or drink while using solvents.
 Direct ingestion can be immediately hazardous to your health.
 For example, ingestion of turpentine or mineral spirits can be fatal. - Always make sure containers are clearly marked with the contents and hazards.